Frequently Asked Questions

 What makes Gorilla different from the thousands of other marketing agencies out there?

 Three things make us different.
 First is our niche serving midsized B2B manufacturers – particularly those who possess deep expertise in their lines of business and sell complex, customized products or solutions that require an often-long and highly-consultative sales process.
 Second, our work centers around helping our clients harness their knowledge and convert it into marketing and sales content that addresses the problems, goals and related questions of the buying process influencers at ideal-fit accounts.
-And third, our success metric is your profit.
-If you’re not generating more sales (and at a higher margin), we’re not doing our job.
+And third, our success metric is your growth in high-margin sales from the right customers.
+If you’re not generating more sales (and at the right margin), we’re not doing our job.
 We’ll hold ourselves responsible for helping you integrate your marketing and sales initiatives into a business development unit that produces a significant and measurable ROI.
 Learn more about who we help and how.

 How much do Gorilla’s services cost?

 There are four ways to work with Gorilla:

 - Preliminary consulting engagements, including our Industrial Marketing Road Map and our Industrial Website Blueprint are priced as projects and typically cost $12,000 to $18,000, depending on scope.

 - Implementation services (following one of the above engagements) begin at $7,500/month (ongoing).

 - Pure consulting and coaching engagements begin at $3000/month.

 - Online training (our on-demand course for marketers in manufacturing) begins at $1500 .